Report a Tornado

 Advancing our knowledge of tornadoes in Canada requires a better understanding of where and when tornadoes occur as well as their intensities.

-Reaching our goal of recording every tornado in Canada in 2019 can only be achieved with important contributions from the public, in the form of witness observations and damage reports.
+Reaching our goal of recording every tornado that occurs in Canada can only be achieved with important contributions from the public, in the form of witness observations and damage reports.

 You can help us improve the Canadian tornado record by submitting your observations to our Northern Tornadoes Project team.
-All responses will be forward to Environment and Climate Change Canada.
+All responses will be forwarded to Environment and Climate Change Canada.

 What are we looking for?

 - Photos, video or detailed eyewitness descriptions of a tornado or a funnel cloud aloft, over land or water

 - Not sure if what you saw was a tornado?
 You can still submit your report.
 For more information, have a look at the Enhanced Fujita scale for wind damage

 - Photos, video or detailed descriptions of notable localized wind damage that occurred with a thunderstorm

 - Buildings and other human-made structures: with or without foundations, from garden sheds all the way up to warehouses and high-rises; power poles and electrical lines; flag or light poles; signs, etc.